tlogan/ERST/README.md

 ### Innovation
 - Guidance of program synthesis from context a la duality interpolation
-    - generalizes the Synquid's notion of synthesis via predicate abstraction to synthesis via duality
-    - generalizes left-to-right guidance to extrinsically typed and unannotated expression languages
+    - related to NSG in left-to-right guidance, but for extrinsically typed and unannotated expression languages
+    - related to Synquid in bidirectional typing and expressive relations, but with duality-based unification rather tha predicate abstraction
+    - no pre-defined universe of predicates or logical qualifiers or types to choose from for abstracting
 - Connection of bidirectional typing with unions and intersection to interpolation via the duality algorithm
     - the program represents an instance/derivation tree and its type under the interpretation constructed by bidirectional typing represents the interpolation
     - construction of types with unions or intersections represents construction of an interpolant
     - updating the interpretation propagates the interpolant to higher levels
     - e.g. for `foo(e)`, `foo : A -> B`, `e : T`, the interpolant is `I` where `T <: I <: A`
-- Duality analysis on streaming/partial programs
+- Bidirectional/Duality analysis on streaming/partial programs
-    - duality analysis on recursive-decent parse-tree
+    - bidirectional/duality analysis on recursive-decent parse-tree
-    - duality analysis of top-down parse-tree (without left-recursion) for left-associative semantics.
+    - bidirectional/duality analysis of top-down parse-tree (without left-recursion) for left-associative semantics.
     - adds layer of complexity that's not apparent in a normalized AST
 - Relational types
     - extrinsic types